Broadband download and upload speeds explained

 Also known as your access line speed.

-If you have NOW TV Brilliant Broadband, this is the maximum speed between your local telephone exchange and your Hub.
+If you have NOW Brilliant Broadband, this is the maximum speed between your local telephone exchange and your Hub.
 This speed depends on how far away you live from the exchange.

-If you have NOW TV Fab Fibre or NOW TV Super Fibre, distance to the exchange isn't important.
+If you have NOW Fab Fibre or NOW Super Fibre, distance to the exchange isn't important.
 However, the distance from your home to your local street cabinet (usually green) can affect your connection speed.